 Go to imascientist.ie and enter the username and password that we have emailed to you.
 Your username will usually be “firstnamelastname” (e.g. joebloggs).’

 You have a profile including a photo of you, information about you and your work, and a set of “interview” questions.
-Find your profile from anywhere by clicking on your name at the top of any page in the zone.
+Find your profile from anywhere by clicking on your name at the top of any page in the zone, or on your Dashboard.

 Your profile enables the students to find out more about you and your work.
 It’s really helpful if you fill in your profile as soon as possible.
 When filling out your profile remember to save regularly, click the “Update Profile” button at the bottom after filling in each section.

 Not all fields may be needed for your zone.
 Most are required but follow any instructions displayed (e.g. if you’re not in Careers Zone leave those questions, for example).

 Editing your profile